kgryte/github-webhook-server/README.md

 }
 ```

-A successful request will receive the following response body
+A successful request will receive the following response body:

 ```
 OK